Has the Embassy approved your Schengen Visa application?

 Important note: Starting from 2022, the Entry/Exit System (EES) will replace the current system of passports manual stamping and border controls for security reasons.

-According to the European Commission, “the Entry/Exit System (EES) will be an automated IT system for registering travellers from third-countries, both short-stay visa holders and visa exempt travellers, each time they cross an EU external border.
-The system will register the person’s name, type of the travel document, biometric data (fingerprints and captured facial images) and the date and place of entry and exit, in full respect of fundamental rights and data protection.”
+According to the European Commission, the Entry/Exit System (EES) will register travellers from third-countries each time they cross an EU external border.
+The system will register the traveller’s name, type of travel document, biometric data (fingerprints and captured facial images), and the date and place of entry and exit.

 As long as you consider the suggestions in this post, there is no need to worry about the Schengen customs and immigration control.

-However, if you have any further questions concerning this topic, do not hesitate to contact us.
-We would be more than glad to assist you.
-If you still need to apply for a Visa, you can also book a FREE Schengen Visa consultation and find out what documents you must submit according to your travel purpose and financial means.
+If you have any further questions concerning this topic, do not hesitate to contact us – We would be more than glad to assist you.
+If you need to apply for a Visa, feel free to book a FREE Schengen Visa consultation and find out what documents you must submit according to your travel purpose and financial means.